 How to Submit Electronic Exhibit Files

 All files must be provided on a single storage device such as a CD, DVD, or USB drive.

 All electronic evidence must be provided using the following formats:

-Do not include active links or embedded launches in submitted PDF exhibits.
-Regarding the file size of electronic evidence, individual files should not exceed 500MB.
-If possible, exhibits approaching or exceeding this size limit should be separated into multiple files.
+If possible, exhibits approaching or exceeding the size limitation, should be separated into multiple files.
 PDF documents can often be reduced significantly in size by using tools such as Adobe’s “Reduce File Size” feature.
 Images can be significantly reduced in file size by lowering its resolution or dimensions, usually with minimal affect to viewing quality.